 Ph.D, C. Psych

-I am registered in good standing with the College of Psychologists of Ontario to practise in clinical and forensic psychology, working with adult and adolescent populations.
-Coming from a scientist-practitioner model, I have been practising psychotherapy, doing related research and have taught in the field for almost 15 years.
+I am registered in good standing with the College of Psychologists of Ontario (CPO) to practise in clinical and forensic psychology, working with adult and adolescent populations.
+I am also on the CPO's Fitness to Practice Committee.
+Coming from a scientist-practitioner model, I have been practising psychotherapy, doing related research for 15+ years.
 Each of these activities has reciprocally influenced and fueled my passion for the others.
-Currently, I am on the Board of Directors of the Ontario Psychological Association and am part- time faculty at the University of Toronto (OISE) in the Department of Applied Psychology and Human Behaviour.
+Currently, I am the President-Elect of the Ontario Psychological Association and am an Assistant Professor in the Teaching Stream at the University of Toronto (OISE) in the Department of Applied Psychology and Human Behaviour.
 I have also taught at several other universities and was the Assistant Program Head at the University of Guelph-Humber.

-My skills have been nurtured through a number of settings; e.g., University of Toronto, the Centre for Addiction and Mental Health, San Diego State University, outpatient clinics, inpatient hospital work and years in private practice.
-I am a member of the Canadian Psychological Association, the Canadian Association of Psychologists in Disability Assessment, the Association for Treatment of Sexual Abusers, the American Psychology-Law Society, the International Association of Forensic Mental Health Services, The International Society for the Study of Trauma and Dissociation, the Association of Applied Contextual Behavioural Science and the Society for the Exploration of Psychotherapy Integration.
-For the time being, I am not taking on clients as I have transitioned to teaching, supervision, and forensic assessment; however, I oversee and have a vested interest in the therapeutic work and development of the practitioners at Goldenson & Associates.
+My skills have been nurtured through a number of settings; e.g., University of Toronto, the Centre for Addiction and Mental Health, the Toronto District School Board, San Diego State University, outpatient clinics, inpatient hospital work and years in private practice.
+I am a member of the Canadian Psychological Association, the Canadian Association of Psychologists in Disability Assessment, the Association for Treatment of Sexual Abusers, the American Psychology-Law Society, the International Association of Forensic Mental Health Services, The International Society for the Study of Trauma and Dissociation, and The Society for the Exploration of Psychotherapy Integration.
+For the time being, I am not taking on new clients; however, I supervise, train, and have a vested interest in the therapeutic work and development of the practitioners at Goldenson & Associates.
 I can be reached at j.goldenson@GAPsych.ca

 I am a Registered Psychotherapist with the College of Registered Psychotherapists of Ontario (CRPO) and have over 10 years of experience supporting emerging adults, adults and adolescents.
 My approach to therapy is integrative, goal-driven, and rooted in efforts to cultivate a warm, collaborative and non-judgmental space to allow for open discussion and emotional processing.